Identifying Peer-Reviewed Articles

 Characteristics of a Trade Journal

-- Colorful, glossy cover featuring an "industrial" or trade-specific setting.
+- Colorful, glossy covers featuring an "industrial" or trade-specific setting.

-- Article length varies from short news blurbs to longer "feature" articles.
+- Varied article length (i.e. short news blurbs to longer "feature" articles).

 - Sell field-specific products.